tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 * There is exactly one class defined per file
 * The file name is the same name (and case) as the name of the class defined inside it with `.php` appended to it
-* The file exists in directory stucture which fully matches the namespace which the class is defined in
+* The file exists in directory structure which fully matches the namespace which the class is defined in

 For the full PSR-0 specification see http://www.php-fig.org/psr/psr-0/